 Table of Contents

-Surely we can all agree the sound of crispy, crunchy, and salty potato chips is super addicting.
-Potato chips are one of the most popular snacks enjoyed around the world because of their savory, snackable nature.
-Although store-bought potato chips are delicious, there is nothing like some fresh, piping hot homemade potato chips – they are just so much better!
+Surely, we can all agree the sound of crispy, crunchy, and salty potato chips is super addicting.
+Potato chips are among the most popular snacks worldwide because of their savory, snackable nature.
+Although store-bought potato chips are delicious, there is nothing like some fresh, piping-hot homemade potato chips – they are much better!

-Growing up, my mom would make homemade potato chips at home when we got hungry later in the evening.
+Growing up, my mom would make homemade potato chips later in the evening when we got hungry.
 It was the perfect snack.
-Back then, ketchup didn’t exist in Jordan, but my siblings and I would love eating them with some salt sprinkled on top.
-Within no time, the bowl of hot potato chips would be devoured by us hungry kids.
+Back then, ketchup didn’t exist in Jordan, but my siblings and I would love eating them with some salt sprinkled.
+Within no time, the hungry kids would devour the bowl of hot potato chips.

-Most people would think that potato chips are hard to make, but they are actually super easy!
-Simply slice the potatoes so that they are super thin and fry them in hot oil.
-Once they have become golden-brown and crispy, sprinkle them with lots of salt.
+Most people would think potato chips are hard to make but easy!
+Simply slice the potatoes to be super thin and fry them in hot oil.
+Once golden brown and crispy, sprinkle them with lots of salt.

-If you have read my previous blog on how to make the perfect french fries, you will find that this recipe is very similar.
+If you have read my previous blog on making the perfect french fries, you will find that this recipe is similar.
 This is because chips and french fries are prepared nearly the same way.
 They are just cut into different shapes!

 How to Season Potato Chips?